RainbowMiner/RainbowMiner/README.md

 - "CcminerAlexis78-GTX1070": miner CcminerAlexis78 in non-LegacyMining mode on selected GPU devices with model name GTX1070, Algorithms c11 and keccak
 - "CcminerAlexis78-GTX1070": miner will use custom overclocking profile "Profile1"
 - "Sgminer-AMD": miner Sgminer in LegacyMining mode, mine on all selected amd GPU, Algorithms c11 and keccak
-- "MainAlgorithm": alogrithm, for which the extra configuration will be used
+- "MainAlgorithm": algorithm, for which the extra configuration will be used
-- "SecondaryAlgorithm": secondary alogrithm, for which the extra configuration will be used (used for dual-mining Claymore, Excavator)
+- "SecondaryAlgorithm": secondary algorithm, for which the extra configuration will be used (used for dual-mining Claymore, Excavator)
 - "Params": these are the extra parameters, that will be added to the miner call
 - "MSIAprofile": desired MSI Afterburner profile